 • Reading poems does not require a lot of time!
 Therefore, it is more appealing to those who are used to consuming content in bite-sized 140 Twitter characters.

 • The editing process is bound to take less time with a book of poetry!
 So you can have your published poetry book in your hands much sooner!

-• And finally, the traditional publisher is bound to show an unwillingness to publish your poems over the sea of novels waiting to be printed.
-More so, if you’re an amateur poetor a newbie who has never published anything.
-With self-publishing, you cut the chances of such an unfair bias!
+• Finally, the traditional publisher is bound to show an unwillingness to publish your poems over the sea of novels waiting to be printed.
+More so, if you’re an amateur poet or a newbie who has never published anything.
+With self-publishing, you cut the chances of an unfair bias!
 And CAN get your poems published, after all!